kudulab/public-blog/README.md

 ## License

-Copyright 2019 Ewa Czechowska, Tomasz Sętkowski
+Copyright 2019-2022 Ava Czechowska, Tom Setkowski

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.